Distributed and Secure Kernel-Based Quantum Machine Learning: Introduction

-Our work addresses the gaps left by previous research by introducing a novel approach to securely compute commonly used kernels.
-We achieve this by encoding classical data into quantum states using Random Fourier Features (RFF) \cite{rahimi2007random}.
-We provide a robust framework for secure and distributed kernel-based learning, utilizing a centralized semi-honest server to compute kernels and train machine learning models.
-This approach leverages quantum teleportation to ensure data security during transmission.
+Building on the works of \citet{sheng2017distributed} and \citet{schuld2019quantum}, our research investigates this intriguing relationship between quantum feature maps and kernel functions in the context of distributed kernel computations.
+Specifically, we identify appropriate quantum encodings for commonly used kernels and explore their applications in distributed learning settings.
+Our approach encodes classical data into quantum states using Random Fourier Features (RFF) \citep{rahimi2007random} and uses a robust architecture for secure and distributed kernel-based learning.
+This architecture leverages quantum teleportation to ensure data security and employs a semi-honest server to compute kernels and train ML models.

-To validate our approach, we use various publicly available datasets and Qiskit's Aer Simulator \cite{wille2019ibm} to simulate feasible kernel-based machine learning techniques.
-Our results demonstrate that this method not only ensures data security but also yields performance comparable to centralized classical and quantum scenarios, effectively bridging the gap in secure and efficient distributed QML.

-We make the following three contributions: \begin{enumerate} \item \textbf{Introduction of Quantum Feature Maps:} We introduce quantum feature maps for the polynomial, Radial Basis Function (RBF), and Laplacian kernels, and theoretically prove the correctness of these feature maps. \item \textbf{Novel Algorithms for Secure Kernel Computation:} We propose a novel algorithm to securely compute the linear, polynomial, RBF, and Laplacian kernels in a federated manner on distributed datasets using quantum encoding. \item \textbf{Implementation and Validation:} We implement the proposed architecture for linear kernels on publicly available datasets using the capabilities of Qiskit's Aer Simulator.
-Due to the limitations of the simulator and our lack of access to a real quantum computer, we were unable to test other kernels at this stage.
-However, we provide the code to implement the other kernels. \end{enumerate}
+We used publicly available datasets and Qiskit’s Aer Simulator \citep{wille2019ibm} to validate our architecture.
+Our evaluation demonstrates that the proposed approach ensures data security and achieves performance comparable to centralized classical and quantum methods.
+However, it is important to acknowledge that achieving identical or superior accuracy to classical methods is not anticipated in our study.
+This is not only due to widely recognized challenges in quantum computing, such as quantum noise \citep{bharti2022noisy}, approximations in quantum state preparation, and hardware constraints, but also due to the inherent probabilistic nature of quantum states.
+We make the following three contributions: \begin{enumerate} \item \textbf{Introduction of Quantum Feature Maps:} We introduce quantum feature maps for the polynomial, Radial Basis Function (RBF), and Laplacian kernels and theoretically prove the correctness of these feature maps. \item \textbf{Architecture for Secure Kernel Computation:} We formalize a secure architecture to compute linear, polynomial, RBF, and Laplacian kernels using quantum encoding in a federated manner on distributed datasets. \item \textbf{Implementation and Validation:} We theoretically validate our architecture, and for empirical validation, we implement it for linear kernels on publicly available datasets using Qiskit's Aer Simulator.
+Due to the limitations of the simulator and our lack of access to a real quantum computer, we were unable to test other kernels at this stage. \end{enumerate}